He Xiaopeng

 He Xiaopeng (何小鹏 (Hé Xiǎopéng); born 3 November 1977) is a Chinese entrepreneur, best known for co-founding companies including XPeng Motors, an intelligent electric vehicle manufacturer, and UCWeb, the Chinese mobile Internet software and service provider he co-founded in 2004.
-UCWeb was acquired by Alibaba Group in June 2014 in the largest M&A deal ever in Chinese Internet industry.
+UCWeb was acquired by Alibaba Group in June 2014 in the largest merger and acquisition deal ever in the Chinese internet industry.
 After acquisition, he was named as president of UCWeb and president of the Alibaba Mobile Business Group, and later served as the president of Tudou & Ali Games.

 On 22 August 2017, Xiaopeng left Alibaba and officially joined XPeng Motors on 29 August as chairman of the startup.

 Early life and education

 Born in Huangshi, Hubei, where he spent his childhood.
 He graduated from the South China University of Technology with a bachelor's degree in computer science.

 Career

 Early career

 He worked at AsiaInfo Technologies in various roles including technology manager, testing manager and project manager after graduation in his early career.